raycast/extensions/extensions/anki/README.md

 ## Getting Started

 1. Install the [Anki](https://apps.ankiweb.net/)
-2. Add the [anki-connect add-on](https://ankiweb.net/shared/info/2055492159) (Installation instructions provided in the URL)
+2. Add the [anki-connect add-on](https://ankiweb.net/shared/info/2055492159) (Please follow the installation instructions provided in the URL) (After installing anki-connect you should re-start Anki for it to activate)
 2. Turn-on Anki (in order for this extension to work; Anki has to be running in the background)
 3. Launch Raycast and explore the Anki Extension commands to start managing your decks and reviewing flashcards.